-- The shop will close at 1.30 pm so make sure you have bought or sold back any items.
-You must be ready to submit your accounts sheets to the shop when it closes. - You must be ready to present your pitch at 13.50 so spend time rehearsing it.
+- The shop will close in 30 minutes so make sure you have bought or sold back any items.
+You must be ready to submit your accounts sheets to the shop when it closes. - You must be ready to present your pitch in 45 minutes (or when scheduled with your Challenge Leader) so spend time rehearsing it.